Suwayomi/Suwayomi-WebUI/README.md

 Thus, there is no need to manually download any builds unless you want to host the app yourself instead of having it hosted by the Suwayomi-Server.

 ## Features
-- All available Suwayomi-Server features are implemented
 - Library management
+  - Library page - manga management
     - Filter/Sort/Search your manga
     - Use categories to categorize your manga
     - Select manga in your library and perform actions (e.g. download, change categories, mark as read, ...) on one or multiple manga
-- Manga chapter management
+  - Manga page - chapter management
     - Filter/Sort the chapter list
     - Select chapters and perform actions (e.g. download, bookmark, mark as read, ...) on one or multiple manga
   - Select a range of manga/chapters by using shift + left click or long press
+  - Overview of duplicated manga in your library (settings > library)
-- Download queue
+- Reader
-- Settings per device (e.g. different reader settings for pc, phone and tablet)
+  - Desktop and Mobile UI (**preview only**)
+  - Default settings per reading mode (**preview only**)
-- Reader settings per manga
+  - Settings per manga
+  - Reading modes (Single/Double Page, Continuous Vertical/Horizontal, Webtoon)
+  - Page scale modes (limit by width/height/screen, scale small pages, custom reader width) (**preview only**)
+  - Image filters (**preview only**)
+  - Customizable keybinds (**preview only**)
+  - Auto scrolling (**preview only**)
+  - Infinite chapter scrolling (**preview only**)
   - Option to ignore duplicated chapters while reading
   - Option to automatically download next chapters while reading
   - Option to automatically delete downloaded chapters after reading them
+  - ...
+- Download queue
+- Reading history (**preview only (rudimentary)**)
+- Settings per device (e.g. different reader settings for pc, phone and tablet)
+- Sources
   - Migration of manga between sources
   - Hide in library manga while browsing sources
   - Save source searches to easily reuse them
-- Overview of duplicated manga in your library (settings > library)
   - Duplication check when adding a new manga to your library
   - Quick add/remove a manga to your library in the source browse (hover with mouse on pc or long press on touch devices)
+- App updates
   - Inform about available WebUI and Server updates
   - Inform about successful WebUI and Server updates since the last time the app was used
+- Themes (**preview only**)
+  - Use predefined themes
+  - Create your own themes
+  - Dynamic theme on manga pages

 ## Preview
 An ongoing changelog of all relevant changes since the last stable release can be found [here](https://github.com/Suwayomi/Suwayomi-WebUI/issues/749)